joomla-x/joomla-pythagoras/docs/event.md

 use Joomla\Event\EventInterface;

 $listener = function (EventInterface $event) {
     // Do something with the event, you might want to inspect its arguments.
 };
 ```
 ## The Dispatcher

-The Dispatcher is the central point of the Event system, it manages the registration of Events, listeners and the triggering of Events.
+The Dispatcher is the central point of the Event system.
+It manages the registration of Events, listeners and the triggering of Events.

 ### Registering Object Listeners